user00000001/TesraMainChain/deploySmartContractsOnTesraMainChain.md

 Requirement:

-1: a working TesraMainChain client, go to the github site, https://github.com/TesraSupernet/TesraMainChain, to get the latest version
+1: a working tesramain client, go to the github site, https://github.com/TesraSupernet/TesraMainChain, to get the latest version
 2: remix https://remix.ethereum.org, which is an amazing online smart contract development IDE
 3: your awesome Dapp consists of one or multiple smart contracts